FaZeDrug/cse15l-lab-reports/labreport3.md

         basic background of biology, such as the gene, DNA, and cells.
 When I read a recent article
 ```

 This use of -i with grep searches for and prints the lines in the file stringsearch-data/technical/plos/journal.pbio.0020071.txt that contain any case-insensitive version of cells, such as "Cells" or "cells".
+This is useful if I wanted to search for any case-insensitive version of "cells".

-# 2) `n` to perform a case-insensitive search
+# 3) `n` to perform a case-insensitive search

 Using the option `grep -n [pattern] [file] ` prints the line numbers of the word you are searching for, as well as those lines.
 This option is useful because you can see the line numbers of the word you want to search for, so that you can see exactly what line the word appears on in the file.